vygr/ChrysaLisp/docs/LISP.md

 `map`, `filter`, `reduce`, `each` etc. I've not found the lack of tail recursion a problem.

+There is no `return` statement !!!
+Functions run till they naturally exit, there is no option to break out in the middle of a loop and `return`...
+I view this as promoting a clean functional design, but you might like to disagree ;)

 All symbols live in the same environment, functions, macros, everything.
 The environment is a chain of hash maps.
 Each lambda gets a new hash map pushed onto the environment chain on invocation, and dereferenced on exit.
 The `env`